wkdewey/Music_Explorer_CLI-Data-Gem-Project/README.md

 # Music_Explorer

 This gem enables users to learn more about music artists with data from the Spotify API.
 Users are prompted to search for an artist.
-The app returns the first search result from Spotify and allows users to see the artist's top tracks, album releases, or related artists.
-For the latter option, users can choose one of the related artists and view the same artist details.
+The app returns the first search result from Spotify and allows users to see the artist's top tracks, album releases, genres or related artists.
+For the latter option, users can choose one of the related artists and view artist details for that artist in turn.
 Finally, users can review a list of all artists they have browsed.
-The app makes use of the RSpotify gem for OAuth authentication, HTTParty to retrieve data from the API, and dotenv to store client_id and client_secret (this means that users will need to obtain their own credentials and store them in their own .env file).
+The app makes use of the RSpotify gem for OAuth authentication, HTTParty to retrieve data from the API, and dotenv to store client_id and client_secret.
+As explained below under Usage, this means that users will need to obtain their own credentials and store them in their own .env file.

 ## Installation